flokk.

 Trattoria del Nuovo Macello

 A short tram ride from the park, this no-frills Milanese trattoria serves classic risotto alla Milanese and cotoletta without the tourist markup.
-The casual atmosphere is genuinely welcoming to famili
+The casual atmosphere is genuinely welcoming to families and portions are generous enough for hungry kids.

 food_and_drink